Databricks as a target

 Create your first metastore and attach a workspace

-In order to use the Unity Catalog, it is necessary to first create a metastore.
-A metastore is a centralized repository where metadata is stored and managed.
+To use the Unity Catalog, ensure to create a metastore.
+A metastore provides a centralized repository for metadata management.
 This metadata includes information such as data types, file formats, and other characteristics that help users locate and use the data they need.

-After creating the metastore, the next step is to link it to a workspace.
-Connecting the metastore to a workspace enables you to conveniently manage and access your data using the Unity catalog.
+After creating the metastore, you can link it to a workspace.
+Connecting the metastore to a workspace enables you to manage and access your data using the Unity catalog conveniently.

 To create a Metastore and link it to a Workspace, follow the instructions below: